robitops10/Natours/readme.md

 	.
 Password Handling The Right Way
 	.
 Both Local & Remote Database Connection. (**dotenv**) .
 Routing
+	.
+Forgot password & reset by emailed token

 ##### `Throw` Keyword only used inside a try..catch block  or async function.
 	.
 Reguler Function can't use `throw` keyword.
 	.
 When throw error inside async function it caught by `Promise.reject()` .
 Promise can handle by then method, no need to use try..catch for every async function.

 ##### Use catchAsync function to reduce `try..catch` and  throw error by `next()` method: